The Spanish Festival of which I speak to you today is quite particular, also because the main actors are children, precisely infants.

 To fully understand the symbolic meaning of this feast, we need to understand what we are talking about.
 You must know that the Spanish term Colacho means Devil, so it is the Devil’s Leap.

-At the end of the ritual, the children are returned to the mothers, while the "Devils" hurl themselves, in a completely harmless way, on the surrounding crowd hitting passersby with a whip, then the procession continues to the church of the village located at the top of the
+At the end of the ritual, the children are returned to the mothers, while the “Devils” hurl themselves, in a completely harmless way, on the surrounding crowd hitting passersby with a whip, then the procession continues to the church of the village located at the top of the hill.
+The members of the Confraternity of the Blessed Sacrament de Minerva also take part in the procession.

 What were the origins of this Spanish festival, is currently unknown, and therefore also the real symbolic meaning is hypothetical but certainly not, the fact is that all those who take part in this ritual, believe that serves the purification of original sin, as well as ward off evil spirits.
-In modern times, the Church has had to complain about this particular Ritual, in fact the previous Pope, Joseph Aloisius Ratzinger, had asked the Spanish Priests to distance themselves from this custom, because as you know, it is the Holy water of Baptism that purifies from original sin, and not a Devil's hop.
+In modern times, the Church has had to complain about this particular Ritual, in fact, the previous Pope, Joseph Aloisius Ratzinger, had asked the Spanish Priests to distance themselves from this custom, because as you know, it is the Holy water of Baptism that purifies from original sin, and not a Devil’s hop.

 Where: Castrillo de Murcia, Burgos Province, Spain